What are sponge cities and how do they work? – DW – 03/01/2024

 The massive downpour caused streets and homes to flood.
 And with nowhere to go, the water stayed for days.
 Dead rats were seen floating around the city, and later research revealed that a quarter of sanitation workers had fallen sick with blood infections such as leptospirosis in the cleanup.
 One even died.

 Over the next seven years, this kind of "cloudburst" started to become increasingly common, with four "once in a 100-year" rainfall events recorded in that period.
-Costing the city at least €800 million in damages, it was clear to policymakers that it was time to rethink the Danish capital's design.
+Costing the city at least €800 million ($865 million) in damages, it was clear to policymakers that it was time to rethink the Danish capital.

 Time to adapt to a more sponge-like urban design

 With concrete and asphalt covering areas once given over to grass and soil, the water from heavy rains has nowhere to go.
-With that all too often resulting in flooding, cities around the world are now exploring ways to reverse this kind of urban development.
-And they are doing it, by turning themselves into urban "sponges."
+Too often, that results in flooding, and cities around the world are now exploring ways to reverse this kind of urban development.
+And they are doing it by turning themselves into urban "sponges."

-In other words, they are creating spaces and infrastructure that absorbs, holds and releases water in a way that allows it to flow back into the water cycle.
+In other words, they are creating spaces and infrastructure to absorb, hold and release water in a way that allows it to flow back into the water cycle.

 With over 60 of its cities under redevelopment and now incorporating climate inlets, green reefs and rain gardens to hold water, China is leading the way.
-Jan Rasmussen, head of Copenhagen's "Cloudburst Master Plan" saw potential for Denmark too.
+Jan Rasmussen, head of Copenhagen's "Cloudburst Master Plan," also saw potential for Denmark.

-"Our politicians decided that there's really a need to get the water of the city very fast," Rasmussen said.
+"Our politicians decided that there's really a need to get the water of the city very fast," said Rasmussen.
 "They asked if we could do this in a clever way, could we expand the sewer system?
 Could we handle rainfall at the surface?"

 Soaking up the rainwater